Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Choosing Eco-Friendly Options

-Bring your own reusable bags, jars, or containers to truly minimize waste.
+Bring your reusable bags, jars, or containers to minimize waste.
 Most stores will let you weigh these first (called “taring”) before filling them.

-Pro tip: Start small with a few reusable produce bags and mason jars, then expand your collection as you get more comfortable with bulk shopping.
+Pro tip: Start small with reusable produce bags and mason jars, then expand your collection as you get more comfortable with bulk shopping.

 Minimizing Food Waste

-Buy only what you’ll actually use, even if the bulk price seems tempting.
-A great deal isn’t saving money if half the food ends up in the trash.
+Buy only what you’ll use, even if the bulk price seems tempting.
+A great deal isn’t saving money if half the food is in the trash.

 For perishable items, frozen foods are your friend.
 Frozen fruits and vegetables are typically flash-frozen at peak ripeness, maintaining nutrients while lasting much longer.